hasibzunair/peekaboo2/README.md

 ## Acknowledgements

-This repository was built on top of [Peekaboo](https://github.com/hasibzunair/peekaboo) and [SAM2](https://github.com/facebookresearch/sam2).
+This repository was built on top of [Peekaboo](https://github.com/hasibzunair/peekaboo) and [SAM2](https://github.com/facebookresearch/sam2) by Meta FAIR.
 Consider acknowledging these projects.